1. Home

 A student with a blue hat on backwards walks down a hallway, at the end of which a logo for the School of Medicine is painted on the wall.

-Latine Identity in Medicine
+Increasing Latine Representation in Medicine

 Abel Cruz Flores Holds a Dream Act sign in front of the White House